MISCELLANOUS

 We use this meat for sandwich meat and to season soups.
 It is actually more like corned beef than ham.

-Leg and shoulder roasts from two sheep.
-Have the processor remove the joints (knuckles) from the leg roasts, and bone roll, and net the shoulder roasts.
+Leg roasts from two sheep.
+Have the processor remove the joints (knuckles) from the leg roasts, remove bone, roll, and net the roasts.

-1 package of shrimp/crab boil spice in a net-wrapped, boilable bag.
+1 package of shrimp/crab boil spice in a net-wrapped, boilable bag, or a bottle of Zatarain's liquid shrimp and crab boil.

 5 quarts water